 For Sheet Pan Greek Chicken and Veggies:

 - Heat oven to 400°F. Season chicken breasts liberally with Greek seasoning.
-Whisk lemon juice, red wine vinegar and 2 tbsp of the olive oil and place chicken into the mixture to marinate for at least 30 minutes.
+Whisk lemon juice, red wine vinegar and 2 tablespoon of the olive oil and place chicken into the mixture to marinate for at least 30 minutes.

 - Place chicken on a sheet pan lined with parchment or a silicone baking mat.
 Spread peppers and onions on the sheet pan around the chicken in a single layer.
 Cook 20 minutes.